-It doesn’t seem to matter how inhospitable an environment, there is an organism adapted to live there.
+It doesn’t seem to matter how inhospitable an environment, there is an organism adapted to live in the extreme conditions.

 Scientists have found life in every extreme environment you can imagine, from volcanic cauldrons to highly alkaline seas.
 These extremophiles are not just curiosities; they could show us how life might exist on other planets with more hostile conditions than Earth.